Increasingly mercenary and unaltrustic global culture

 Most folks in the opensource community used to see it as a side thing with many benefits, but also altruistically motivated, and with longitudinal understanding of the greater benefit to all.

-Now it seems the vast majority of newer opensource project developers since roughly 2010 are only use them to get noticed.
-They'll create project to get hired and then abandon them, or they'll crank out a (what they call) 1.0 (I would call alpha or beta at best) product, "free and open" to the public, but then make 2.0 onward all SaaS/PaaS, etc. or only offer a heavily feature disabled version in the opensource option, pushing toward the paid version.
+They'll create project to get hired and then immediately abandon them, or they'll crank out a (what they call) 1.0 (I would call alpha or beta quality at best) product, "free and open" to the public, but then make 2.0 onward all SaaS/PaaS, etc. or only offer a heavily feature disabled versions as the opensource / community option, pushing toward the paid version.

 We are definitely living in "interesting" times. :-)